mixxxdj/manual/source/chapters/getting_started.rst

 **External mixing**:

-* *Record/Broadcast*: When this is configured, Mixxx will record and broadcast from this soundcard input instead of the internal master mix.
+* *Record/Broadcast*: When this is configured, Mixxx will record and broadcast from this audio interface input instead of the internal master mix.
 If you have a microphone plugged into the mixer, do not configure the Microphone 1-4 inputs.

 **Either internal or external mixing**: